basilstotz/ltsp-pnp/README.md

 see https://wiki.ubuntuusers.de/LTSP/LTSP-PNP_mit_Fat_Clients for detailed (german!) instructions.

-## Introduction
+## Vanilla LTSP.

+This guide shows how to install a vanilla Ubuntu LTSP server.
 Vanilla LTSP is suited for small orgnizations with a few (maybe max.
 20) Users with the about the same amount of clients.

 All clients have to be connected by a patchwork cable.
 It does not work over wifi.

-## Info: LTSP and Puavo
+## Info: LTSP vs Puavo

 Puavo is directly built on top of LTSP and adds some important features: